Dpakkk/BIC-Analysis/README.md

 - Startup type comparison with gender
 - Infographic Design on process(Canva)

- This is the final design of this complete Analysis
+ This is the final design of this complete Analysis.

 ![alt text](https://github.com/Dpakkk/BIC-Analysis/blob/master/Entrepreneur%20system%20of%20bharatpur%20city.png)